-Want to learn about enterprise project management (EMP)?
+Want to learn about enterprise project management (EPM)?

-You’re probably here because your business has grown into a large organization with tons of complex projects that need to be done simultaneously.
+You’re probably here because your business has grown into a large organization with tons of complex projects that need to be managed simultaneously.

 Lucky you! 💸